ScottHuangZL/Minesweeper/README.md

 The project can be used by editors compatible with the new .fsproj format, like VS Code + [Ionide](http://ionide.io/), Emacs with [fsharp-mode](https://github.com/fsharp/emacs-fsharp-mode) or [Rider](https://www.jetbrains.com/rider/). **Visual Studio for Mac** is also compatible but in the current version the package auto-restore function conflicts with Paket so you need to disable it: `Preferences > Nuget > General`.

+I personally use visual code for this project.

 ## Installing guide

+You can direct leverage this project with below steps:

+In a terminal, run below commands:
+* Just clone the project or download this project from github as first step, and then use below commands.
+* `yarn install` or `npm install` to add node related packages
+* `cd src`
+* `dotnet restore` to restore related .net packages
+* `code ..` to open visual code editor in parent folder
+* `dotnet fable yarn-start` or `dotnet fable npm-start`

-As for try create app from beginning to end, try below:
+Or else, if you want to create app from beginning to end, try below:
-In a terminal, run below commands
 * `mkdir Minesweeper`
 * `cd Minesweeper`
 * `dotnet new -u Fable.Template.Elmish.React` to uninstall template